View All Docs

 Response JSON

 APIs typically to structure data as a nested objects.
 This means data can exist inside data.
-To extract that data into separate columns and rows, use a Top Level Key.
+To extract that data into separate columns and rows, use the Output section to select a top-level column.

-For example, a customer can exist as a data object.
-Inside the customer object, additional data is included such as their name, shipping address, and email address.
+For example, a character can exist as a data object.
+Inside the result object, additional data is included such as their name, date of birth, and location.

-This API shows a data column linked customer.
-To expand that data into neatly displayed columns, select data as the top level key.
+This API shows a data column linked result.
+To expand all of the data in the results object into neatly displayed columns, select results as the top-level column in the Output section.

 Pagination